 Public transport in Sri Lanka is not your best option.
 Traffic from Colombo to the Hill country is a character-building journey.
 Buses have no AC but, of course, a really good experience, right?
 Been there.
 Done that.
 And the one-million-dollar question is: Why did I hire a car for the whole trip to take me from one place to another?
 Simply because it’s only 8 days!
 I don’t wanna waste much of my time in public transport and see / experience a little of the country.
-And this is the best decision I had on this trip. 😉 Your other option is to join a tour around the country.
+And this is the best decision I had on this trip. 😉 Your other option is to.

 Cost of hiring a car with a driver.
 You can get a car with a driver for $50-60 a day.
 That already includes his own accommodation and food.
 You don’t have to worry about that but you should book your own hotel or hostel.
 Give him your itinerary and be flexible about it.
 He might know something that is worth seeing along the way.
 Keep an open mind.
 Where can you rent a car?
 There are many of them online – google it.
 I couldn’t recommend the one I had because of the kind of car he has.
 It was slower than I expected.
 And he kept talking on the phone – oh dear!
 But he was nice though.

 Food in Sri Lanka.
 The country is predominantly Buddhist.
 So, if you’re a vegan, this is paradise for you when it comes to food options.
 However, a large population is also Muslim and Hindus – so no pork and beef.
 If you’re a carnivore, like me, the obvious recourse is chicken!